strokinmasi/algorithm_visualizer/README.md

 ### Algorithm Visualizer

 This project is a web-based pathfinding visualizer built using React and Material-UI.
 It allows users to interactively visualize the execution of different pathfinding algorithms on a grid.
-The project includes implementations of Depth-First Search (DFS), Breadth-First Search (BFS), and A* algorithms.
+The project includes implementations of Depth-First Search (DFS), Breadth-First Search (BFS), and A* algorithms

 ## Setup